 In addition to meeting grade requirements, students must make normal progress toward their degree objective.
 Undergraduate students must average passing 67% of the hours they attempt at Alcorn State University.
 Acceptable grades are A, B, C and D. Grades of I, F, Audit and W will not be accepted as passing grades.
+Students not meeting the prescribed and incremental progress standards will be placed on financial aid probation for one term.

-This is not true for Pre-Nursing and Nursing majors.
-Grades less than C (D, F, I and WF) will not be accepted as passing.
-If the student does not meet the incremental progress standard during the probation term, financial aid will be terminated.
-However the student has the right to appeal (see the process for appealing in this handbook under Satisfactory Academic Progress Standards).
+If the student does not meet the incremental progress standard during the probation term, financial aid will be terminated until the student has enrolled and successfully met the incremental standard for one academic term at ASU or has made up the deficiency.